Mamoon-K/ENSF338_Lab4/ex5.md

 When measuring the execution time of a program, factors that introduce inconsistencies are background processes running on the system may interfere with performance, causing fluctuations, and CPU scheduling by the operating system can slow execution.
-In Python, garbage collection can create additional variability.
+In Python, garbage collection can create additional variability  because it runs automatically, pausing normal program execution to reclaim memory by freeing unused objects.
-Additionally, cache effects may improve execution times when a function is repeatedly executed (discussed in class).
+Additionally, cache effects may improve execution times when a function is repeatedly executed (discussed in lecture).

 The timeit and repeat functions try to handle these issues in different ways.